iRakson/DeepDive-Into-Spark/Memory Management/Introduction.md

 First of all lets see how many different regions of memory are there for a spark application:

 * **Reserved Memory** : This has been hard-coded to 300MB by spark from spark 1.6.
 This memory has been reserved for system.
-This is done specially to prevent the out of memory error when running the spark in local mode.
+This is done specially to prevent the out of memory error when running spark in local mode.
 In local mode both driver as well as executor runs as same JVM processes.

 * **Spark Memory** : This region is used by the spark applications performing all the execution and caching operations.
 Size